dmaivel/sharedgl/README.md

 - Resizing is possible, no proper implementation
 - Some GLFW applications cant request OpenGL profiles
 - New GLX FB configs may cause applications using `freeglut` or `glad` to no longer run
-  - Some applications may require an explicit `libGLX`, so run `ln -s libGL.so.1 libGLX.so.0` in `build` to make a symlink.

 # Troubleshooting
 You may encounter weird crashes/faults/errors such as `IOT instruction` or `No provider of glXXX found.`.
 Although the code base is buggy, these are some tips to try to further attempts to get an application to work: